bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h6 align="center">Fig. 1</h6>

-Here is a sprite for a text editor menu, outlined with guides for reference of how the images background position will change.
+<p>Here is a sprite for a text editor menu, outlined with guides for
+reference of how the images background position will change.</p>

-Using the image sprite above, a menu can be created by using the image sprite as a background on the span element.
-Then, using classes to change the background position of the image sprite, different icons can be shown accordingly.
+<p>Using the image sprite above, a menu can be created by using the image
+sprite as a background on the span element.
+Then, using classes to change the background position of the image sprite, different icons can be shown accordingly.</p>

 <details>
   <summary>HTML</summary>